Your Bone Scan explained

 Part 1

 The test involves giving an injection of a radioactive tracer into one of your veins in either your hands or arms.
-We may take pictures with a Gamma Camera (see photo) during the injection.
-There should be no ill effects from the injection and once given, you are free to leave the department for 2½ to 4 hours.
+We may take pictures with a Gamma Camera (see photos below) during the injection.
+There should be no ill effects from the injection and once given, you are free to leave the department for approximately 3 hours.
 This gives the injection time to circulate.
-Alternatively, you are welcome to stay in or around the department or hospital if this would be more convenient.
+Alternatively, you are welcome to stay in or around the department if this would be more convenient.
 It is important that you drink plenty of fluids after the injection.
-Water is available in the department.

 Part 2

-Once the injection has circulated, after 3 hours, you will be asked to lie flat on a bed whilst the camera takes the pictures.
+Once the injection has circulated, you will be asked to lie flat on a bed whilst the camera takes pictures.
 Occasionally you may be asked to stand or sit depending on the pictures that we need.
-The pictures normally take about 30 minutes, but may take up to 50 minutes if we are investigating back pain.
+The pictures normally take about 30 minutes but may take up to 50 minutes.
 We may use a CT attached to the camera to give us more information.

 If there is any change to that timing, you will be informed on the day of the test.
 After the pictures have been taken, you are free to leave.